komushi/vue-cli-plugin-appsync/README.md

 vue add appsync
 ```

-*:information_source: An example `AppSyncExample.vue` component alongside some GraphQL query and setting files will be added into your sources.*
+**:information_source: An example `AppSyncExample.vue` component alongside some GraphQL query and setting files will be added into your sources.
+To make the example work you need to setup one AWS AppSync API as the GraphQL server-side API.**

 ### 1-4.
 Modify AppSync.js